ohbm/hackathon2022/.github/ISSUE_TEMPLATE/handbooks/projects.md

 If you want to easily list contributors on your repository you can look into the [all contributors bot](https://github.com/all-contributors/all-contributors-bot).

-## Project kick-off

-After the project kick-off, we ask you to add the following information to your project on GitHub:

-### Suggested meeting time
-We would like you to plan one daily video meetings with your team members.

-Choose a time that will suit the majority of project members (there might be multiple timezones).

 ### Twitter-size summary of your project pitch
-During the project pitch session, we will tweet about yout project.
+During the project pitch session, we will tweet about your project.
 Our default tweet will be as follows:

 ```
 Title